 When may sole Custody be warranted in Providence Family Court?

-- Long history of domestic violence and restraining orders.
+- Long history of domestic violence, complaint protection from abuse and restraining orders.

-- Serious drug and alcohol problems over a long period of time.
+- Serious drug and alcohol problems over a long period of time and existing in the recent past

 - Little to no relationship between the parent and child.